2024-2028

 Metric

-Program Review data establishing, reviewing, and creating improvement plans for the effectiveness of targeted areas: Human Resources, Information Technology, Business Office, Grants and Budgeting, Institutional Research, Admin Support Services, and Marketing/Outreach
+Program Review data establishing, reviewing, and creating improvement plans for the effectiveness of targeted areas: Human Resources, Information Technology, Business Office, Budgeting, Institutional Research, Marketing/Outreach, Enrollment Services, Financial Aid, Advising, Student Life, and Tutoring and Learning Support Services

-Demonstrated improvements in culture, organization, resources, and/or efficiency in: HR, IT, Business Office, IR, Budgeting and Grants, the college website
+Demonstrated improvements in culture, organization, resources, and/or efficiency in: HR, IT, Business Office, Institutional Research, Budgeting, Grants, and the college website

 KPI